-The GFA community of 715 students and 180 faculty and staff arrive at school using a variety of transportation options.
+The GFA community of over 700 students and over 150 faculty and staff arrive at school using a variety of transportation options.
 GFA works hard to ensure that our community is accessible to families from towns all around the Fairfield/Westchester area.

 Over 200 students take the Metro-North train to GFA, and it is a large part of the culture of the school.
 The Greens Farms Metro-North train station is at the edge of the campus.
-A group of 200 students (generally middle and upper school kids and their younger siblings) arrive at the same time in the morning and walk to campus together.
+Students who ride the train (generally middle and upper school kids and their younger siblings) arrive at the same time in the morning and walk to campus together.
 In the afternoon, students walk to the train in smaller groups.
 For that reason, GFA posts a security officer at the edge of the campus to ensure safe access to the train station.

 The car drop-off line is also part of our community culture.
 Students are greeted by administrators and staff, and parents can move through the drop-off line and be on their way quickly.
 Parents can access the names of families in your neighborhood through our online directory to create carpools.